devgateway/www.developmentgateway.org/_posts/2012-03-08-geocoding-can-help-governments-and-development-partners-improve-division-of-labor.md

 old_path: news/geocoding-can-help-governments-and-development-partners-improve-division-labor
 title: Geocoding can help governments and development partners improve division of labor
-lede: Mapping aid activities is a powerful way to show what donors are doing and where, which could be a big help in division of labor discussions.
+excerpt: Mapping aid activities is a powerful way to show what donors are doing and where, which could be a big help in division of labor discussions.
 thumbnail: assets/featured-images/ccaps-dashboard-shot.jpg
 thumbnail-fid: "5762"